It's Worth the Wait

 There is the responsible practice.

-When we are run-down, out of energy, and zapped in strength, focus, and desire, it is time to stop and realize that we need help from God.
+When we are run-down, out-of-energy, and zapped in strength, focus, and desire, it is time to stop and realize that we need help from God.
 The best thing that we can do to replenish our strength and energy is to purposely wait upon the Lord.
 Waiting on the Lord implies setting aside time for the Lord to replenish our soul through prayer and meditation of the Scriptures.
-It is committing everything going on in our life to Him.
+It is to commit everything going on in our life to Him.
 It is meditating on His goodness and greatness in our life.
 It is focusing on our walk with Him more than focusing on how we can solve our problems.
 Waiting on God is the secret to obtaining God’s power on a consistent basis in our life.

 There is the rewarding product.

 Waiting upon the Lord is the great secret to longevity in ministry and longsuffering with people.
 Waiting upon the Lord is an absolute necessity in order for us to attain sustainability in living for God.
-It is not trusting in our power, but in God’s power, which never diminishes.
+It is not trusting in our power, but God’s power which never diminishes.
 Make it a daily habit to diligently wait upon the Lord for your life.
 It is the best thing that you can do to increase your productivity and results for His glory.
 It’s worth the wait!

 Have a renewed God Morning!